Calvin-L/snf/README.md

 You'll need Coq 8.14 or higher to use it.

+## Getting Started

+Install Coq 8.14+, then run `make`.

+You can mess around with the tactic in `src/Example.v`.

+I don't (yet) have any specific advice on how to use `snf` in another project.

 ## Why?

 Normal forms are incredibly important in automatic theorem proving.
 If someone